Designing analytics teams, some options and advice to consider

 I hope those 4 posts helped you think over both options to consider & pitfalls to avoid, when designing analytics teams.

 What about you?
-What are your plans for 2018?
+What are your plans?
 Are you considering any aspects or design options that haven’t been mentioned in these posts?
 If so, please do share your experience with our other readers.

 I look forward to sharing more, on the topic of teams, this month.
 Have a productive time, working with your team.